johnny-de/AlarmWatcher/README.md

 ## Getting Started

-To learn how to install, configure, and run AlarmWatcher, please visit the detailed guide in our [Wiki](https://github.com/johnny-de/alarmwatcher/wiki).
+To learn how to install, configure, and run AlarmWatcher, please visit the detailed guide in the [Wiki](https://github.com/johnny-de/alarmwatcher/wiki).

 ## Milestones